Now, the VOA Learning English program Words and Their Stories.

 And today, we visit the exciting world of live theater!

 Give my regards to Broadway.
-Remember me to Harold Square.
+Remember me to Herald Square.
 Tell all the folks on 42nd Street that I will soon be there!

 The world of Broadway and live theater have given us many expressions.
 And several come from part of the stage -- the place where plays, musicals and other stage shows are performed.